 In addition to the search capabilities, you will see options to compare as well as show dependencies.
 Dependencies show you a basic service graph one level upstream and downstream from a specified service.
 Compare lets you compare to individually specified traces:

-- You have to know what you are looking for — because Jaeger is primarily focused around individual traces unless you have a specific issue or specific trace you will probably not use the tool.
-Put another way, if you go the UI for no reason and start searching, you will likely get little value out of the tool.
+- You have to know what you are looking for — because Jaeger is primarily focused on individual traces unless you have a specific issue or specific trace, you will probably not use the tool.
+Put another way, if you go to the UI for no reason and start searching, you will likely get little value out of the tool.

-- Very limited query capabilities — you have to know exactly what you are looking for and be able to specify it in very specific and limited ways (an example is tags as specified above)
+- Minimal query capabilities — you have to know exactly what you are looking for and be able to specify it in very specific and limited ways (an example is tags as specified above)